 Some people have difficulties which will not be helped by hormones or surgery.
 It is very important that these people do not have irreversible interventions which they will later regret.
 National and international guidelines also advise against prescribing hormones without having considered the presenting difficulty thoroughly, which is something that can't be done in a short time.

 Because of the health risks hormones will not usually be prescribed to people who smoke or who are very overweight.

-When can I be considered for bilateral mastectomy (‘top surgery')?
+When can I be considered for chest reconstructive surgery (‘top surgery')?

-Bilateral mastectomy is usually considered after you have been formally established in role and taking hormones for a minimum of six months.
+Chest reconstructive surgery is usually considered after you have been living in your preferred gender and taking hormones for a minimum of six months.

 Do I need to have a certain level of fitness or weight to have surgery?